 How We Flipped from Failure to Ahhhh…

-That’s when I discovered the Brave Writer Lifestyle and the lovely Julie Bogart.
+That’s when I discovered the lovely Julie Bogart.
 When I tell people Julie changed our lives, I am not exaggerating.
-Because of her philosophies of education, I was able to see a better way to homeschool – one that would allow our home to be calm, still add the enchantment I so craved, and even allow me to continue working.
+Because of her philosophies on education, I was able to see a better way to homeschool – one that would allow our home to be calm, still add the enchantment I so craved, and even allow me to continue working.

 She introduced me to a Relaxed Charlotte Mason homeschool.
 I had never envisioned that I could take Miss Mason’s philosophies and put my own spin on them.